giraud/reasonml-idea-plugin/README.md

 - Why don't you consider using Language Server Protocol ?

 Mainly because I want a strong integration in the IDE and I need first class support of windows OS.
-I like the idea to only have to activate the plugin and be productive (it's not the case yet, obviously).

 - What versions does the plugin support at the moment?